Robin Murdoch

 Robin Murdoch (31 July 1911 – 13 September 1994) was a Scottish athlete who competed in the 1934 British Empire Games.

+Biography

+Murdoch became the British 200 yards champion after winning the British AAA Championships title at the 1931 AAA Championships.
+Murdoch finished third behind Chris Berger in the 220 yards event at the 1933 AAA Championships.

-At the 1934 Empire Games he was a member of the Scottish relay team which won the bronze medal in the 4×110 yards event.
+Murdoch won his second British AAA Championships title at the 1934 AAA Championships and shortly afterwards, he represented Scotland at the 1934 British Empire Games, where he was a member of the relay team which won the bronze medal in the 4×110 yards event.
 In the 220 yards competition he finished fourth and in the 100 yards contest he finished fifth.
+He later chaired the Scottish Athletics Association.